 - 21 mm Clear Processed Collagen Casings

-We recommend using a high quality electric smokehouse, like the Pro Smoker PK-100, which uses sawdust as smoke fuel.
+To make the best smoked snack sticks, we recommend using a high quality electric smokehouse, like the Pro Smoker PK-100, which uses sawdust as smoke fuel.
 Always refer to your manufacturers instructions for smoking times and temperatures, but as a general rule, our recommend processing schedule is:

-- Set smokehouse to 120° F. Hung sausage and set in the smokehouse to dry for ½ hour (no smoke)
+- Set smokehouse to 120° F. Hung sausage sticks and set in the smokehouse to dry for ½ hour (no smoke)

 - Increase temperature to 130° F and smoke for 1 hour (dampers closed 75%)